Smart Timing Synchronization for Small Data Transmission: Introduction

 \subsection{Contributions}

-To counter the drawbacks we identified with the state-of-the-art TA validation technique~\cite[Sec.
-5.3.3]{ts_36331}, we propose SmartPUR.
-SmartPUR consists of two component choices, a smart TA validator (\itapx) and a smart TA predictor (\itaps). \itapx~is an enhanced TA validator that validates the previously held TA and extrapolates it as the current TA to be used for PUR transmission.
-When the latest TA held by the UE is deemed to be invalid, it mandates UEs to fallback on legacy TA acquisition methods as specified in~\cite[Sec.
-5.3.3]{ts_36331}. \itaps, on the other hand, estimates the TA at any given UE location using its previous TA and the difference in RSRP, such that the UE can always use PURs.
+In light of the aforementioned constraints and to counter the drawbacks we identified with the state-of-the-art TA validation~\cite[Sec.
+5.27]{tr_38321}, we propose UE-native smart timing synchronization techniques.
+Our solution consists of two component choices, a smart TA validator (\itapx) and a smart TA predictor (\itaps). \itapx~is an enhanced TA validator that validates the previously held TA and extrapolates it as the current TA to be used for CG-SDT.
+When the latest TA held by the UE is deemed to be invalid, it mandates UEs to fallback on legacy TA acquisition methods as specified in~\cite{tr_38321}. \itaps, on the other hand, is a UE-native implementation design that estimates the TA in an open-loop manner at any given UE location using its previous TA and the difference in RSRP, such that the UE can always use CG-SDT.
 A C-IoT UE could either use one of \itapx~or \itaps.
 Although the use of \itaps~is more attractive as it offers more than simply validating an existing TA, \itapx~may be applicable in scenarios where the network is incompatible with UEs proactively using an estimated TA.
-For instance, a 5G BS may not allow UEs to use any TA other than the one it configures the UE with so that UEs do not intentionally or unintentionally cause network congestion due to the use of inaccurate TAs.
+For instance, a 5G base station may not allow UEs to use any TA other than the one it configures the UE with so that inaccurate or rogue UEs do not intentionally or unintentionally cause network congestion due to the use of imprecise TAs.

+Our proposed \itapx~is superior to the state-of-the-art TA validation technique~\cite[Sec.
+5.27]{tr_38321} in two ways.
+First, our improved threshold determination strategy exploits the configuration nature of CG-SDT resources to reduce error margins.
+Second, our data-driven approach enhances validation sensitivity when compared to that achieved using the method in~\cite[Sec.
+5.27]{tr_38321}.
+Further, our proposed \itaps~is different from similar ones found in the art (e.g., ~\cite{zhang2022machine, fang2022deep, singh2024machinelearningbasedhybrid,jang2021deep}) as described in Section I-A. As our results demonstrate in Section~\ref{sec:results}, we are able to achieve our target TA prediction rates with minimal impact to power consumption of C-IoT UEs.
+We list the contributions of our work in the following.